-NFL Head Trauma Litigation
+NFL Head Trauma Lawsuit

 In 2012, the United States Panel on Multidistrict Litigation (JPML) consolidated more than 5,000 individual lawsuits by former NFL players alleging a wide variety of brain damage, including the signature disease of football and boxing, chronic traumatic encephalopathy (“CTE”).
 The players alleged that all of these diseases were caused by professional football.
 The JPML assigned the cases to the Honorable Anita B. Brody in the United States District Court for the Eastern District of Pennsylvania.
 Our partner Gene Locks was among those who requested that the JPML assign the cases to Judge Brody, in part, because so much of the litigation began in Philadelphia, and the Firm’s primary office in Philadelphia played a pivotal role in advancing the claims for a large numbers of players.
 Judge Brody appointed both Gene Locks and partner David Langfitt to the Executive Committee of the Plaintiffs’ Steering group.